Korbeil/mdathome-golang-ansible/README.md

 Across all roles, there is one variable that is managing if the current target is a primary or a simple node.
 By default, we assume that you are running only one node and `mdh_node_type` is set to `primary` but if you run more than one node, and you want to aggregate all the metrics, please set secondary nodes as `node`.

+### Firewall

+This role will setup UFW firewall for all the needs from other roles.

 ### AtHome